-- 1. Composite floor joist or premanufactured floor truss framing - 2.
-Composite roof rafters or premanufactured roof truss framing - 3.
-Panelized (SIPS, ICF or similar) wall framing system - 4.
-Other methods approved by the enforcing agency
+- 1. Composite floor joist or premanufactured floor framing system. - 2.
+Composite roof rafters or premanufactured roof framing system. - 3.
+Panelized (SIPS, ICF or similar) framing systems. - 4.
+Other methods approved by the enforcing agency.

 A4.404.4 Pre-cut materials and details.
 Material lists are included in the plans which specify the material quantity and provide direction for on-site cuts to be made from the material provided.
 Material lists and direction shall be provided for the following systems: